 World’s End, Enfield

-A little-used name for a semi-rural locality separated from the western side of Enfield by Salmon’s Brook
+A little-used name for a semi-rural locality straddling Salmon’s Brook on the western edge of Enfield

 World’s Ends were once dotted all around the outer edges of London as this was a popular name for a remote house or farm, often located at a parish boundary.
 This World’s End straddled the border between the parishes of Enfield and Edmonton when it was established as a 19-acre farm after the enclosure of Enfield Chase in 1777.